awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-s3.md

 aws_account_id_vpcflowlogs_region_flow_log_id_timestamp_hash.log.gz
 ```

 For example, the following shows the folder structure and file name of a log file for a flow log created by AWS account `123456789012`, for a resource in the `us-east-1` Region, on `June 20, 2018` at `16:20 UTC`\.
-It includes flow log records for `16:15:00` to `16:19:59`\.
+It includes the flow log records with an end time between `16:20:00` and `16:24:59`\.

 ```
 arn:aws:s3:::my-flow-log-bucket/AWSLogs/123456789012/vpcflowlogs/us-east-1/2018/06/20/123456789012_vpcflowlogs_us-east-1_fl-1234abcd_20180620T1620Z_fe123456.log.gz